Info360 Asset Key Features | New and Existing Features | Autodesk

 Model results from InfoWorks WS Pro

 Info360 Asset now integrates with InfoWorks WS Pro, enabling detailed understanding of water network pipe failures for consequence of failure analysis.
 It offers a simulation tab for risk models, incorporating data such as customers affected and cost.
-Foster informed decision-making by visualising impacts and costs of pipe failures. (video: 22 secs)
+Foster informed decision-making by visualizing impacts and costs of pipe failures. (video: 22 sec.)

 NEW